Teaching assistant Classroom assistant, learning support assistant

 1. Entry requirements

 Each school sets its own entry requirements.
-You'll need:
+You'll usually need:

 - experience of working with children

-- GCSEs (A* to C) in English and maths
+- GCSEs (A* to C or grade 4) or equivalent, in English and maths

 Qualifications in childcare or youth work could also be helpful.